Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-8.md

 ### Challenges!

-The goal of these challenges is to make a Slack like server.
-To do this you need to create channels, post messages to channels, subscribe to a channel and subscribe to new channels.
+The goal of these challenges is to make a Slack-like server.
+To do this you need to create channels, post messages to channels, subscribe to a channel, and subscribe to new channels.

 Slack would require a user object and authentication.
-We are going to leave of this project to scope it to the core functionality.
+We are going to leave this project to scope it to the core functionality.
 You could add these features later if you wanted to continue working on this!

 **Challenge 1 - managing Channels**

 The first step is to look at your data and ask yourself where you would store channels?
-Here are a couple options:
+Here are a couple of options:

 Option 1: Use an object.
 Imagine your data storage as an object.